adamwespiser/wespiser.com/my-site/posts/2020-02-02-Command-Line-Haskell.md

  --ghc-options=-Wall
 -}
 ```
-This stack script does a couple of things
+This stack script does a couple of things:

 * `--compile` and `--copy-bins` create a binary executable based on the filename.
 * installs ghc, if needed with `install-ghc`
 * builds the scripts with the set of packages from `lts-14.17`